Cipher-Daemon/PowerShell-Scripts/On-Prem-AD/Get-All-Scheduled-Tasks-For-All-Servers-Not-Using-Default-Version2.md

-# Get all scheduled task not running as default users Version 2
+# Get all scheduled task not running as default users for all Domain Servers Version 2

 ```powershell